 .

-Rename the table to Plugs Same Store Sales
+Rename the table to Same_Store_Sales

 .

-Add a new column, rename it to Order Value
+Add a new column, rename it to Order_Value

 and use this formula: